NuevoFoundation/workshops/content/english/useless-box/learning-concepts.md

 ## How do we make a "useless" box?
 Let's learn some basic concepts first!

 ### What will power the box?
 Batteries!
-A battery is a chemical pump for electrons(*)!
-There is a pair of chemical reactions that pump electrons from anode to cathode.
+A battery is a chemical pump for electrons!
+There is a pair of chemical reactions that pump electrons from [anode](https://en.wikipedia.org/wiki/Anode) (negative end of the battery) to [cathode](https://en.wikipedia.org/wiki/Cathode) (positive end of the battery).

 The battery **voltage** is the potential energy given to electrons as a result of this pump.

+{{%notice tip%}}
-((\*)An electron is a stable subatomic particle with a charge of negative electricity, found in all atoms and acting as the primary carrier of electricity in solids.)
+An electron is a stable subatomic particle with a charge of negative electricity, found in all atoms and acting as the primary carrier of electricity in solids.)
+{{%/notice%}}

-You may be familiar with this type of batteries, that power many of our devices (or toys):
+You may be familiar with AA (double-A) batteries, that power many of our devices (or toys):

 ![double AA battery](../img/regularBattery.jpg)

 Voltage, measured in "volts", is always a measure of "the difference in potential energy" between two points.
 For example: charge at the top of the battery have 1.5V higher energy than the bottom.